|“We mourn in black” – (Shakespeare)

 Western Europe to the 19th Century

-The custom of wearing unadorned black clothing for mourning dates back at
+The custom of wearing unadorned black clothing for mourning dates back at least to

 periods of mourning.

 Through the Middle Ages and Renaissance, distinctive mourning was worn for

 general as well as personal loss; after the St. Bartholomew's Day Massacre of

 Huguenots in France, Elizabeth I of England and her court are said to have dressed in

 The color of mourning in medieval Europe was white rather than black.
 This

 tradition survived in Spain until the end of the fifteenth century.
 It was the custom of